Codes Save

 A number of studies demonstrate the value of up to date building codes as mitigation measures against natural hazards and the cost effectiveness of these efforts.
 One study found buyers paid an almost 6 percent premium for homes with hurricane shutters on Galveston Island, TX.
 Another study found resale premiums near 4 percent for homes with tornado shelters.
 Additional research has found that enacting enhanced codes in tornado country had no effect on the price per square foot or home sales.

 The Department of Energy’s National Laboratories performed a 2023 study entitled Enhancing Resilience in Buildings Through Energy Efficiency, which provides standardized methodology and analysis demonstrating the value of building codes and above code measures to hazard resilience.
 The study reveals that improving envelope efficiency in buildings to meet or exceed current energy code requirements saves lives during extreme temperature events.
-Increasing the efficiency of the envelope in existing single-family buildings to meet code requirements of the 2021 IECC extends habitability by as much as 50% during extreme cold and by up to 40% during extreme heat.
+Increasing the efficiency of the envelope in existing single-family buildings to meet code requirements of the 2021 IECC can reduce deaths by 80% during extreme heat and 30% during extreme cold events.
 For new buildings, benefit-cost ratio (BCR) values for meeting 2021 IECC envelope requirements range from 4 to 7 for single-family buildings, making a strong financial case for adoption.

 Additional studies confirm that the adoption and implementation of current model building codes is one of the nation’s best defenses against the natural hazards.
 For example: